-Toddlers naturally prefer sweet food but need to learn to like other tastes. see Factsheet 2.1 and 2.2 see Factsheet 1.2 Cakes and biscuits can also be nutritious when they contain nutritious ingredients such as milk, eggs, flour and fruit.
+Toddlers naturally prefer sweet food but need to learn to like other tastes. see Factsheet 2.1 and 2.2 There is no need to avoid sugar completely and about 5% of energy comes from sugar in a healthy balanced diet.
+A sweet nutritious pudding or a small piece of cake can be served at one meal each day within this sugar limit.
+Choose those that contain nutritious ingredients such as milk, eggs, flour and fruit. see Factsheet 1.2